Roseanne Barr Fires Back at Her Co-Stars Amid Roseanne Cancellation: You Throw Me Under the Bus

 However, it was Barr's tweet that ABC Entertainment president Channing Dungey cited when she announced the network's decision to cancel the recently revived sitcom.

-As Dungey swiftly announced just hours after the controversial tweet, "Roseanne's Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show."
+As Dungey swiftly announced less than 24 hours after the controversial tweet, "Roseanne's Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show."

 Barr has since explained that she was "ambien tweeting" when she issued the controversial comment and asked in another since-deleted tweet that people not defend her as she did something "unforgivable."

-As she replied to a supporter, "i'm not a racist, just an idiot who made a bad joke. thank you for defending me tho-."
+As she replied to a supporter, "I'm not a racist, just an idiot who made a bad joke. thank you for defending me tho."

 Watch E!
 News weeknights at 2am E| 11pm P, only on E!